 How Can Dark Data Help Your Organization?

-By effectively using all the information available, anyone in Adult Services could make critical decisions without delay.
+By effectively using all the information available, anyone in adult & aging could make critical decisions without delay.
 Even as caseloads continue to grow, agencies can simultaneously improve quantity and quality by having the right tools to find the right information at the right time.

 Here are our recommendations to get started:

-If you want to learn more about the impact and opportunities of dark data, download our eBook, “Shining Light on Dark Data in Adult Services,” for answers to more common questions around dark data.
+If you want to learn more about the impact and opportunities of dark data, download our eBook, “Shining Light on Dark Data in Adult & Aging,” for answers to more common questions around dark data.